LearningSys/sosp17/cfp.md

 *Please not that we are not accepting 6-page papers this time around, but welcome longer submissions in future workshops (stay tuned for details).
 ## Important Dates
-* Poster Abstract Submission Deadline: August 31, 2017
+* Poster Abstract Submission Deadline: August 31, 2017, 11.59pm PST
 * Acceptance Notifications: September 20, 2016
 * Final File Upload: October 10, 2016
 * Workshop: October 28, 2017